chocoteam/choco-solver/docs/source/3_solving/32_solutions.rst

 Solution storage
 ~~~~~~~~~~~~~~~~

-A solution is usually stored throw a ``Solution`` object which maps every variable with its current value.
+A solution is usually stored through a ``Solution`` object which maps every variable with its current value.
 Such an object can be erased to store new solutions.

 Solution recording